AkiPoh/DEV-KATKE/PLANNING.md

 ### Core Features

 Everything keyboard and mouse mapped, based on preference.
-Accessibility will be somewhat of a priority too, though not an overwhelming one yet.
+Accessibility will be somewhat of a priority, though not an overwhelming one yet.

 - **Brush Stroke Tools**
   - **Types:**